 State Farm Bank checking account

 State Farm Bank has two checking account options.
 The first is a standard checking account.
 There is no minimum deposit, no minimum balance and no monthly fee.
 While there are no rewards, account holders can receive higher interest rates on other State Farm banking products.
 State Farm Bank also offers Interest Checking.
 It also has no minimum opening deposit, and there are no monthly fees as long as the account holder uses direct deposit.
 The 0.10% APY is decent, but only kicks in when the balance of the account is over $2,500.

 State Farm Bank savings account

 State Farm Bank unfortunately only offers one savings account.
 There is no minimum deposit to open the account.
 It does have a monthly maintenance fee, but that can be waived with direct deposit.
 The APY on this account is very low until the balance reaches $5,000, then it triples.

 State Farm Bank money market accounts

 State Farm Bank has one money market account on offer.
-It is called the Money Market Savings Account, and the interest rate it pays is relatively high at 1.01% APY to start.
+It is called the Money Market Savings Account, and the interest rate it pays is 0.10% APY to start.
 SFB’s money market account is unique because account holders can write checks on the account or withdraw funds via an ATM.
 It can also be linked to a State Farm checking account for overdraft protection.
 There is one potential drawback — customers need $1,000 to open a State Farm Bank money market account.